Pre-Physical Therapy at UH Mānoa

 - Fellowship (½-3 years, optional).

+Many schools require a bachelor’s degree.
 Although not all schools list a bachelor’s degree as a requirement for admission, few students are admitted without one.
-Completing a bachelor’s degree is highly recommended.
+For those schools that do not require a bachelor’s degree, completing a bachelor’s degree is highly recommended.
 Admission to physical therapy schools is highly competitive, and a bachelor’s degree significantly strengthens a student’s application and provides students with greater options for advancement and career opportunities.
 For help choosing a major, please see the “Choosing a Major for Professional Schools in Health” webpage.

 Upon graduation from physical therapy school, students are awarded the Doctor of Physical Therapy (DPT).
-After 2015, no schools will offer the Master of Physical Therapy (MPT), however by 2015 the DPT will be the required entry-level degree awarded for all accredited programs.
+The DPT is the required entry-level degree awarded for all accredited programs.